This three minute animation explores the symptoms of Bipolar

 for the first time, you may not realise that there is anything

 wrong – although your friends, family or colleagues will.
 You may

-even feel offended if someone tries to point this out to you.
-You
+even feel annoyed if someone tries to point this out to you.

 If an episode of mania or depression becomes very severe, you